 Being able to make assessments like this and then provide clients with assistance in valuing these assets is what an experienced family law attorney can bring to the equation.
 You need to be able to weigh the pros and cons of dividing up these types of assets in the divorce so that you can receive a fair deal when it comes to a division of your community estate.
 Without a doubt, noncash compensation can represent a substantial part of your community estate.
 Still, it can also represent a substantial mistake if you do not correctly handle matters related to this subject.

 For that reason, I recommend meeting with a handful of family law attorneys and interviewing them regarding this subject in particular if you anticipate that it will be a big part of your case.
 You will want to make sure that your family law attorney is experienced in handling divorces but is experienced in helping people in your position divide property like noncash compensation.
-I like to tell people that there is nothing wrong with an attorney learning the field of family law but that you shouldn’t be the person they practice on.
+I like to tell people that there is nothing wrong with an attorney learning the field of family law but that you shouldn’t be the person they practice.
 Your best bet is to find an attorney who has been there before in his skill of dividing these types of assets.
 You will not get a second chance after the divorce, so your best bet is to get it right the first time.

-High wealth earners should be especially aware of noncash compensation issues in divorce
+High-wealth earners should be especially aware of noncash compensation issues in divorce

 Not every divorce involves issues regarding noncash compensation.
-Typically, persons who are more high-earning received types of noncash compensation as benefits associated with their employment.
+Typically, persons who are more high-earning receive types of noncash compensation as benefits associated with their employment.
 We’ve already discussed how stock options and restricted stock represent forms of compensation separate from salary.
 However, the information may come to the forefront that these types of noncash compensation exist in the discovery process.
 That’s how they join the list of items to negotiate during mediation.

 Collaborating with Your Attorney for Strategic Decisions